 Once you win an important sale, you’ve got to deliver the product or service you’ve promised to the client.
 What does that process look like for most businesses now?
 You all will have a kick off meeting and hope to cover all the promises that marketing and sales has given to your client.
 However, with the use of operations automation and a powerful CRM you will be able to read the interactions and see all the various touch points a client had with your company before that kick off call even happens.
 This will give all service businesses a head start in providing great client relations and managing expectations.
 This category of SaaS products is called Service Operations Automation, or ServOps for short.

 In the near future, we will see the rise of great technology, powered by the Cloud, Automation, AI and Machine Learning.
-This truly is the start of the Golden Age of Information Technology and it is time for businesses to take a hard look at their organizations and find ways to start integrating these tech trends.
+This truly is the start of the Golden Age of Information Technology and it is time for businesses to take a hard look at their organizations and find ways to start integrating these tech trends as they impact business.